roldanbob/roldanbob.github.io/index.md

     php7.2-mysql php7.2-pgsql php-smbclient php-ssh2 \
     php7.2-sqlite3 php7.2-xml php7.2-zip
    ```
-For more information, and for instructions about  installing dependencies on other Linux distributions, see [Install the required packages](https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#install-the-required-packages) in the Administration Manual.
+For more information about installing dependencies on Ubuntu and other Linux distributions, see [Install the required packages](https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#install-the-required-packages) in the Administration Manual.

 ### Testing the HTTP server

-Later, you'll be modifying the default HTTP configuration, so now that you have the LAMP server installed, it's a good idea to test that the HTTP server is working is working under its default configuration.
+So the LAMP server is installed, which means that you have an Apache2 HTTP server.
+In a later step, you modify the default HTTP configuration.
+Before you change the defaults, let's test whether you can connect to the HTTP server.
+Run the following commands to start the server and confirm its status:

-1. On Ubuntu, you can start the Apache2 server by running the following command:
+1. On Ubuntu, open a terminal type the following commands to start the Apache2 server:

   ```
   sudo systemctl start apache2.service